francoisdevlin/config-expressions/README.md

 * Provide a human friendly explanation as to why as certain value was chosen
 * Support multiple platforms (java, ruby, go, js, .NET)
 * Support vanilla JSON as an config format
-* Allow serialized config information to be tranmitted easily
+* Allow serialized config information to be transmitted easily

 # The format
 Please see examples/README.md for more details